 The CB legislation stipulates that the cover pool is dynamic.
-The replacement/supplementation of the mortgage loans included in the cover pool is compulsory when certain mortgage loans no longer comply with the eligibility criteria, have become non-performing in the meaning of the CB legislation, the weighted average maturity of the mortgage loans included in the cover pool decreases below the weighted average maturity of the corresponding covered bonds, or the value of the mortgage loans included in the pool declines below the thresholds provided by the CB legislation.
+The replacement/supplementation of the mortgage loans included in the cover pool is compulsory when certain mortgage loans no longer comply with the eligibility criteria, the weighted average maturity of the mortgage loans included in the cover pool decreases below the weighted average maturity of the corresponding covered bonds, or the value of the cover pool declines below the thresholds provided by the CB legislation.